-The federal budget for 2017 came into force on 1 January.
-At 5.2 billion euros, the Federal Foreign Office accounts for around one and a half percent of the federal budget.
-In 2017, Germany’s foreign policy will continue to focus on political challenges in the Middle East, Africa and Europe, which the Federal Government chiefly addresses via its humanitarian aid, crisis prevention and transformation partnership budget as well as through its cultural relations and education policy.
+The 2018 federal budget entered into force on 17 July 2018, taking effect retroactively as of 1 January.
+At 5.45 billion euros, the Federal Foreign Office accounts for around one and a half percent of the federal budget.
+In 2018, Germany’s foreign policy will continue to focus on political challenges in the Middle East, Africa and Europe, which the Federal Government chiefly addresses via its humanitarian aid, crisis prevention and transformation partnership budget as well as through its cultural relations and education policy.

-In the 2017 budgetary year, a total of 2.68 billion euros is available to be spent on safeguarding peace and stability (including contributions to the United Nations).
-The biggest items in this section of the budget are humanitarian aid to the tune of 1.2 billion euros (on account of the great need in and around Syria); crisis prevention at 316 million euros; the Stability Pact for Afghanistan at 180 million euros; and disarmament at 30 million euros.
+In the 2018 budgetary year, a total of 2.79 billion euros is available to be spent on safeguarding peace and stability (including contributions to the United Nations).
+The biggest items in this section of the budget are humanitarian aid to the tune of 1.5 billion euros (on account of the great need in and around Syria); crisis prevention at 351 million euros; the Stability Pact for Afghanistan at 180 million euros; and disarmament at 30 million euros.
 Initiatives in Africa are to be stepped up including migration partnership projects above all with Niger and Mali and work to promote the Lake Chad region.
-A total of 12.5 million euros has been earmarked for the German-Czech Future Fund, as well as 48.5 million euros for the G20 Presidency.
+A total of 12.5 million euros has been earmarked for the German-Czech Future Fund.
 Work to attract UN organisations is to be intensified.

 Continuing to promote education, research and language